Skip to main content

 Covers: injury treatment.
 Assemble a pocket-sized kit: 6 adhesive bandages, 2 gauze pads, 4 antiseptic wipes, 2 butterfly closures, medical tape, and 4 ibuprofen tablets.
 Fits in a sandwich-sized zip bag.

 Total: $17-32 depending on bracelet choice.
-The HR8 3-pack option brings the total to about $25 and gives you two extra bracelets for family members or your car kit.
+The HR8 3-pack bracelet set brings the total to about $25 and gives you two extra bracelets for family members or your car kit.

 Best Budget Paracord Bracelets Compared